![]() |

-Just as Mozart and Brahms composed works for clarinet for a specific performer, so Carl Maria von Weber, again, was inspired by the performance of Heinrich Joseph Baermann, the first clarinetist of the Munich Court orchestra.
+Just as Wolfgang Amadeus Mozart and Johannes Brahms wrote landmark works for the clarinet inspired by exceptional performers, Carl Maria von Weber found his own muse in the artistry of Heinrich Joseph Baermann, principal clarinetist of the Munich Court Orchestra.

 Movements: